mapninja/Earthsys144/GLOSSARY.md

 An operation that connects records from one table to records in another table using a shared field.
 Joins are often used to add non-spatial information to an existing spatial layer.

+## JSONP

+Short for JSON with Padding.
+JSONP is an older browser pattern that loads data using a `<script>` tag and calls a named JavaScript function when the data arrives.

 ## Key Field

 A field used to connect records between tables.
 A key field may function as a primary key in one table and a foreign key in another.